python/cpython/Doc/library/pyclbr.rst

 --------------

-The :mod:`pyclbr` module can be used to determine some limited information about the classes, methods and top-level functions defined in a module.
-The information provided is sufficient to implement a traditional three-pane class browser.
+The :mod:`pyclbr` module can be used to determine some limited information about the classes, methods, and functions defined in a module.
+The information provided is sufficient to implement a module browser.
 The information is extracted from the source code rather than by importing the module, so this module is safe to use with untrusted code.
 This restriction makes it impossible to use this module with modules not implemented in Python, including all standard and optional extension modules.

 .. function:: readmodule(module, path=None)